 The internet is a wonderful place, but it can also be treacherous and very unforgiving.
 Every year millions of WordPress sites are hit by cyberattacks that cause them mild to irrecoverable losses, and this number is only going to increase.
-These cyberattacks are becoming more advanced, sophisticated, and penetrating further than before, causing more damages.
+These cyberattacks are becoming more advanced, sophisticated, and penetrating further than before, causing more damage.

 WordPress security is paramount for the well-being of your online business.
 You simply can’t do without.
 It is the first step towards a profitable and sustainable business.
-With the ever-increasing number of cyberattacks, it is crucial to understand the security challenges your website faces, and the possible solutions to overcome them.
+With the ever-increasing number of cyberattacks, it is crucial to understand the security challenges your website faces and the possible solutions to overcome them.

 The following article will walk you through the most crucial security problems you need to look out for as a business owner or as a webmaster.
 Later, solutions are presented that can actually help you fight these WordPress security issues.

 68% of business owners feel that their cybersecurity risks are increasingSource: Accenture

 - Why Having a Secured Website is Crucial

 - What Does Secure Managed WordPress Hosting Solve?